KarthikUdayMurthy/Ugrid/README.md

 2. Use the below syntax to create an instance of the Ugrid object:

-       var obj1 = new Ugrid(two dimensional array,container tag name[,number of rows,array of actions,array of classes]);
+       var obj1 = new Ugrid(two dimensional array,container element ID[,number of rows,array of actions,array of classes]);

 3. Call the createTable() method: